wakeUPdxxn/proxyBot/README.md

 # proxyBot
 Bot for receiving data from a third-party process and forwarding it to a specific user If comeone interested in...To build:
-- 1)Obtain your bot token and at it to env named as proxyBotToken
+- 1)Obtain your bot token and at it to env named as ProxyBotToken
 - 2)Edit your local path to tgBot.lib at CMakeLists.txt
 - 3)mkdir build && cd build
 - 4)cmake ..
+- 5)cmake --build .
 ## or just:
 - ./build.sh <br />
 Executable file will be located in "rootFolder"/bin